4th Quattor Workshop - UAM (Madrid) - 29-30/10/07

 - Discuss in more details at next meeting : somebody need to begin to look at the requirements… (Cal ready to contribute)

 - In fact, script/sensors already exist for both LEMON (CERN) and Nagios (GRIF/LAL)

-- Start by documenting what exists before developping something new
+- Start by documenting what exists before developing something new

-- May use the “agnostic” format developed by Grid Monitoring WG that can be imported by all main monitoring frameworks
+- May use the “agnostic” format developed by Grid Monitoring Working Group that can be imported by all main monitoring frameworks

 Quattor paper : try to resubmit LISA paper to other journal and conferences